jose-techcode/DevOps-Toolbox/README.md

 - `make image` - Build a Docker image and scan it with Trivy.

 # 2.3.
-Ansible features (cd ansible/debian or ansible/fedora) need fix
+Ansible features (cd ansible/debian or ansible/fedora) need fix and future addition of install.sh for fedora

-- `ansible-playbook playbook_sudo.yml --ask-become-pass` - Update, upgrade and install packages, remove orphaned dependencies and clean old packages.
+- `ansible-playbook playbook-sudo.yml --ask-become-pass` - Update, upgrade and install packages, remove orphaned dependencies and clean old packages.

-- `ansible-playbook playbook_user.yml` - Organization of files by extensions and backup of files of main directories.
+- `ansible-playbook playbook-user.yml` - Organization of files by extensions and backup of files of main directories.

+- **Note:**

+If you use `ansible-playbook playbook-sudo.yml --ask-become-pass`, enter your user password that has sudo permission.

 # 2.4.
 Cron guide